ziglang/zig/doc/langref.md

 The result of this function is a compile time constant that is marked as depending on a compile variable.

-### @staticEval(expression) -> @typeOf(expression)

-This function wraps an expression and generates a compile error if the expression is not known at compile time.

-The result of the function is the result of the expression.

 ### @generatedCode(expression) -> @typeOf(expression)

 This function wraps an expression and returns the result of the expression